bwitherspoon/libcomm/README.md

 Getting Started
 ---------------

-Clone the repository and compile in a subdirectory:
+Clone the repository and build in a subdirectory:

     git clone https://github.com/spoonb/comm.git
     cd comm
     mkdir build
     cd build
-    cmake -DCMAKE_BUILD_TYPE=Release ..
+    cmake ..
     make

 Run the tests:

     make test

-Currently no files are installed and only the tests can be run.
+Install the library, headers, and executables:

+    make install

 Documentation
 -------------

-Run [Doxygen](http://www.doxygen.org) from the *doc* subdirectory:
+If [Doxygen](http://www.doxygen.org) is found the documentation will be generated in the *doc* subdirectory.

-    cd doc
-    doxygen